RalphBayer/ConWiki/README.md

 ## Getting started

 ### Installation
-Currently, the only way to install this is through git or github.com.
-Click on 'Clone or Download' and then download the files however you want.
-Place the downloaded (and unzipped) files in a location easily accessible on your PC.
+First you need to install Python wich is a programming langauge.
+Go to python.org and download python 3.8.2 for your operating system (windows, mac, linux).

+You will then need to open a terminal.
+. windows: click the windows button and type cmd and then enter.
+. mac    : press Command+spacebar to launch Spotlight and type "Terminal," then double-click the search result.
+. linux  : press Ctrl+Alt+T in Ubuntu, or press Alt+F2, type in gnome-terminal, and press enter.

+Then you will need to do a python install of Flask using pip.
+Type: pip install flask

+Download this github repository to any place you can accsess on your computure and unzip all the files.
+Then keep going throught the unziped folders untill you reach a file called start.bat.
+Once you find it, double click on it

 ### How To use
 At the moment ConWiki is in it's early days of construction so there is very limited functionality.
-However, to open a webpage and use ConWiki, go to the location you have saved the files and double click on homepage.html every time you want to use ConWiki.
-Optionally, you can open any browser you use, then drag and drop homepage.html into said browser.
-(NOTE: ConWiki has only been tested for google and firefox at the moment, layout or text could look a little odd).
+However, to open a webpage and use ConWiki, go to the location you have saved the files and double click on start.bat every time you want to use ConWiki.
+(NOTE: ConWiki has only been tested for google and firefox at the moment, layout or text could look a little odd.
+If you use another browser then please let me know how it looks for you.).

 ---